anoma/nspec/docs/arch/integrations/adapters/evm.md

 # EVM Protocol Adapter

-The EVM protocol adapter is a smart contract written in Solidity that can be deployed to EVM compatible chains and rollups to connect them to the Anoma protocol.
+The EVM protocol adapter is a smart contract written in [Solidity](https://soliditylang.org/) that can be deployed to EVM compatible chains and rollups to connect them to the Anoma protocol.

+The current prototype is  **settlment-only** protocol adapter, i.e., it is only capable of  processing fully-evaluated transaction functions and therefore does not implement the full [[Executor Engine|executor engine]] behavior.

 The implementation can be found in [`anoma/evm-protocol-adapter` GH repo](https://github.com/anoma/evm-protocol-adapter).